rogersmykenzie/custom-packages/README.md

 * `dispatch`
 * `subscribe`

-These methods are given to us by the store that is returned from the `createStore` method. `createStore` itself should receive a reducer as a parameter.
+These methods are given to us by the store that is returned from the `createStore` method. `createStore` itself should receive a reducer function as a parameter.

 ### `getState`